Oregon State 58, George Mason 54

 Oregon State 58, George Mason 54: Roberto Nelson scored eight of his 17 points in the final minute to lift the Beavers in the consolation bracket of the Diamond Head Classic in Honolulu.

-Devon Collier added 15 points for Oregon State, which will play Saint Mary’s or Hawaii in the fifth-place game Wednesday.
+Devon Collier added 15 points for Oregon State, which will play Hawaii in the fifth-place game Wednesday.
 Daniel Gomis made his first career start and the 6-10 sophomore forward finished with five points, eight rebounds and five blocked shots for the Beavers (7-3).

 Bryon Allen scored 15 points to lead George Mason (5-6).
 Patrick Holloway shot 4-for-7 from 3-point range and finished with 12 points and Jalen Jenkins added eight off the bench for the Patriots.

-Note: (Updated: CORRECTS time in graph 4 CORRECTS times in graph 5 Will update later with Oregon State opponent UPDATES with Oregon State opponent)